Lovers rock: Politics

-The genres of Brit funk and lovers' rock also displayed a very interesting interrogation of a black diasporic that received far less attention from mainstream music society; its portrayals of black diasporic identities in the United Kingdom at the time are unlike any other culture in the history of black music.
+The genres of Brit funk and lovers rock also displayed an interesting interrogation of a black diasporic that received far less attention from mainstream music society; its portrayals of black diasporic identities in the United Kingdom at the time are unlike any other culture in the history of black music.
 Strachan states that being black and British, much like the thesis of "The Black Atlantic", involves quite a bit of maneuvering as far as identities go.
 The identities went far beyond that of just Black Brits, as well as the musical influences.
-Much like how lovers' rock and Brit funk have allowed for many genres to interact that never would have, many of these identities were introduced to each other for the first time.
+Much like how lovers rock and Brit funk have allowed for many genres to interact that never would have, many of these identities were introduced to each other for the first time.
 Though the genres were very much framed apolitically, as these tracks were the ones that received radio time, there was still a deep emphasis on the identity of the artists and listeners as marginalized in every sense.
 Many tracks displayed this, as well as artist interviews, but these received far less airtime.

-According to sociologist Lisa Amanda Palmer, the patriarchal structures within Lover’s Rock dictated female success as men were often the DJs and producers in that space.
+According to sociologist Lisa Amanda Palmer, the patriarchal structures within lovers rock dictated female success as men were often the DJs and producers in that space.
 She cites the experience of Carroll Thompson, who created her own company (in which she maintained complete creative control of her projects) because she was tired of the sexist and prejudice attitudes within the industry.
 She also argues that these patriarchal structures are inherently harmful to both men and women.
-Pointedly, this gendering neglects the men who were allowed to be emotionally expressive and vulnerable within the context of Lover’s Rocksuch as Beshara’s 1981 track “Men Cry Too” which highlighted the emotions that consumed Black British men.
+Pointedly, this gendering neglects the men who were allowed to be emotionally expressive and vulnerable within the context of lovers rock such as Beshara’s 1981 track “Men Cry Too” which highlighted the emotions that consumed Black British men.
 Furthermore, this gendering creates a tension between political protest and the emotional/erotic.
 Additionally, it places femininity in opposition to Black political protest.
-The gendering of Black diasporic music is a commonplace, but Lover’s Rock makes it clear that Black femininity is not inherently oppositional to Black power.
-Ultimately, Palmer asserts that Lover’s Rock and Roots Reggae are not oppositional, but instead demonstrate the many forms of Black expression in a period of extreme racialization and prejudice.
+The gendering of Black diasporic music is commonplace, but lovers rock makes it clear that Black femininity is not inherently oppositional to Black power.
+Ultimately, Palmer asserts that lovers rock and roots reggae are not oppositional, but instead demonstrate the many forms of Black expression in a period of extreme racialization and prejudice.